HowieJM/crc-scenic/scripts/02_scenic_multirun/README.md

 **VSN-pipelines upstream is not maintained, so this fork allows:**
 - up-to-date **cisTarget v10** motif databases
 - multirun **parallel** mode works
-- but, skips visula reports by default (`skipReports = true`) to avoid broken reports
+- but, skips visual reports by default (`skipReports = true`) to avoid broken reports

 **Alternative (not recommended)**
   - upstream: `vib-singlecell-nf/vsn-pipelines` (last maintained before these fixes)